LizaDarrous/PheWAS-cluster/README.md

 ## Overview

 The scripts in 'PheWAS-cluster' represent our approach of Phe-WAS based clustering of Mendelian Randomisation instruments (PWC-MR).
-Our approach was used to invesitgate the large causal effect of body mass index (BMI) on educational attainment (EDU) -0.19 [-0.22, -0.16], where we hypothesize that potential horizontal pleiotropic effects (emerging due to heritable confounders, dynastic effects, genetic subtypes of obesity and other pleiotropic mechanisms, see **panel a** in the figure below) are biasing BMI's effect on educational attainment..
+Our approach was used to invesitgate the large causal effect of body mass index (BMI) on educational attainment (EDU) -0.19 [-0.22, -0.16], where we hypothesize that potential horizontal pleiotropic effects (emerging due to heritable confounders, dynastic effects, genetic subtypes of obesity and other pleiotropic mechanisms, see **panel a** in the figure below) are biasing BMI's effect on educational attainment.

 The main steps of the PWC-MR method are (illustrated in **panel b** of the figure below):
 - Instrument selection and PheWAS